MicrosoftDocs/msteams-docs/msteams-platform/tabs/how-to/authentication/tab-sso-code.md

 ### Code for getAuthToken

-Add the following code to the Teams app to:
+Add the following code to the Teams client to:

 - Call `getAuthToken`.
 - Parse the access token or pass it to the server-side code.